Navajo EPA-Public Water System Supervision

 reimburse trainees for their travel (i.e. meals, mileage, lodging).
 The trainee is responsible for their

-own travel expenses.
-For all free workshops and training classes,
+For all free workshops and training classes, please contact

 Valerie Tannie at (928) 871-7757 and/or fax your training